WalletScrutiny/WalletScrutinyCom/_android/com.blubitex.blubitexapp.md

 Verdict: While it's possible that this app is not-custodial, we do not currently have access to the app to verify this.

-Tentatively, we'll label this as 'nosource'.
+Tentatively, we assume there is **no source** for the current release.
 We'll then await the response of their support.